wacncontent/CustomizeTool/output/articles/service-bus/service-bus-brokered-tutorial-dotnet.md

 1. Before you run the application, you must ensure that you have created a service namespace and obtained a SAS key, as described in [Introduction and Prerequsites](#introduction-and-prerequisites).

-1. Open a browser and go to the [Azure portal](http://manage.windowsazure.com).
+1. Open a browser and go to the [Azure Management Portal](http://manage.windowsazure.cn).

 1. Click **Service Bus** in the left-hand tree.